austinlasseter/tmdb-rf-classifier/README.md

 # TMDB Classifier

-Any any movie summary to predict if it's a horror movie or not
+Input any movie summary to predict if it's a horror movie or not
 * NLP using TF-IDF vectorizer
 * Random Forest classifier trained on a labeled dataset of 600 negative/536 positive cases.
 * Testing data included 779 cases.